0bleach/ai/README.md

  for ic, element in enumerate(row): if element == element_to_find:
  return ir, ic
-# we create a cache for the goal position of each piece, so we don't have to
-# recalculate them every time
 goal_positions = {}
 rows_goal = string_to_list(GOAL)
 for number in '12345678e':